Dean's Student Advisory Board

 Shray Tapiawala

-Shray Tapiawala is a 2L at the George Washington University Law School focused on Energy Law.
+Shray Tapiawala is a 3L at the George Washington University Law School focused on Energy Law and is currently externing at the National Renewable Energy Laboratory.
 He graduated from the University of Texas at Austin double majoring in Electrical and Computer Engineering and History in 2021.
 He is originally from Plano, TX.
 Prior to law school, Shray worked as an International Engineer at Invenergy developing solar and battery storage projects in Texas, Midwest, Israel, Greece, and Mexico.
 Fun fact: he has climbed wind turbines on multiple occasions.
-In the summer after his 1L, he summered at Rath, Young, and Pignatelli as an Energy Summer Associate working on renewable project transactions.
-At GW, Shray is a part of the South Asian Law Student Association, Environmental and Energy Law Association, a member of the George Washington Journal of Energy & Environmental, and a Teaching Assistant for Climate Change and Policy.
-Shray is a transfer student from the University of New Hampshire Franklin Pierce School of Law where he completed his 1L.
+In the summer after his 1L, he interned at Rath, Young, and Pignatelli as an Energy Summer Associate working on renewable project transactions and last summer Shray was an energy legal associate at D.E.
+Shaw Renewable Investments.
+At GW, Shray is a part of the South Asian Law Student Association, a Senior Projects Editor of the George Washington Journal of Energy & Environmental Law, and a Teaching Assistant for Climate Change and Policy.
 In his free time, Shray enjoys baking, kayaking, and dabbling in the world of airline points and miles.

 Victoriana Smith